 Circle lens #1: Polytouch Magic Eye 2 Tone Brown

 These lenses are only 14.0mm, and the resulting colour change is barely noticeable but they do enlarge your eyes a bit.
 I love wearing these for an everyday look, and on my nearly black eyes, these circle lenses look like a light greyish brown.

 I can see why these adorable circle lenses are so popular.
 They are 14.5mm, slightly bigger but still pretty natural.
 I could probably estimate that 70% of YouTube videos on circle lenses talk about this brand, and it’s because of how great they look.
 Obviously, if you are well aware of circle lenses you’d know when someone is wearing them, the uninitiated will realize there’s something different; but I doubt they’ll know what.
 They will only know that your eyes look attractively large and dep.
 If you want an introductory pair of circle lenses, go to this site and get these.

 Circle lens #3: EOS Max Pure Green

-I also got this pair from www.k-circlelens.net, and this pair has an amazing design; I couldn't see the pixilation at all.
+This pair has an amazing design; I couldn’t see the pixilation at all.
 They are 14.5mm as well, but they look slightly bigger to me.
-I think this is where the pupil enlargement is most apparent, because I normally don't go for colour lenses outside of brown.
+I think this is where the pupil enlargement is most apparent, because I normally don’t go for colour lenses outside of brown.
 These would be amazing for cosplay.